Getting started

 Query done

-The query retuns three different versions for the key key1.
-The tuples are sorted by the version timestamp and the most recent version of the tuple (with the value of value5) is shown at the last postion.
+The query returns three different versions for the key key1.
+The tuples are sorted by the version timestamp, and the most recent version of the tuple (with the value of value5) is shown at the last position.

 $ $BBOXDB_HOME/bin/cli.sh -action delete -table mydgroup_data -key key1